Overview of Carcinoids

 - Hormones produced (e.g., bradykinin, serotonin, histamine, prostaglandins)

 - Site of origin – foregut (respiratory tract, pancreas, stomach, first section of the small intestine [duodenum]), midgut (jejunum, ileum, appendix, diverticulum, ascending colon), or hindgut (transverse colon, descending colon, rectum)

 Incidence & Prevalence of Carcinoid Tumors

 According to the American Cancer Society, approximately 5,000 carcinoid tumors are diagnosed each year in the United States.
-According to the National Cancer Institute (NCI), approximately 74% of these tumors originate in the GI tract and 25% occur in the respiratory tract.
+According to the National Cancer Institute (NCI), approximately 74 percent of these tumors originate in the GI tract and 25 percent occur in the respiratory tract.